Collie Health and Genetics

 What kinds of genetic testing do you do?

-I send DNA samples from all our breeding dogs to Wisdom Health, which runs a breeder panel that can detect 212 mutations (most of which do not affect Collies.)
-They send us an exhaustive report, which we make available to any interested puppy buyer.
+I send DNA samples of all our breeding dogs, and retained puppies, to UCDavis for a customized panel designed in cooperation with our Collie Health Foundation.
+The testing addresses mutations of concern to the Collie breed, including PRA, CEA, Grey Collie, DMS, DM, and MDR-1.
+The report from the parents is available to anyone interested in a Whitehall puppy.
 The information helps me choose knowledgeably for my breeding program.
 If a prospective puppy buyer wants this testing done on their choice puppy, we are happy to comply.
 However, if I know genetic reporting on the parents, I can clear the puppies “by pedigree” from the few dangerous known genetic mutations Collies can have.

 A Note About Eyes